hombach/ioBroker.tibberlink/README.md

     -   "Best hours block LTF": "Best hours block" within a Limited Time Frame (LTF).
     -   "Smart Battery Buffer": Utilize the "EfficiencyLoss" parameter to specify the efficiency loss of the battery system.
 Use the "AmountHours" parameter to input the desired number of hours for battery charging.
 The calculator will activate battery charging ("value YES") and deactivate battery feed ("value 2 NO") during the specified "AmountHours" cheapest hours.
 Conversely, it will deactivate battery charging ("value NO") and activate battery feed ("value 2 YES") during hours with the highest cost, provided the cost is higher than the highest total price among the cheap hours.
 In the remaining normal hours where energy buffering by the battery is not economically viable, both outputs will be switched off.
 -   LTF channels: Function similarly to standard channels but only operate within a time frame defined by the "StartTime" and "StopTime" state objects.
 After "StopTime," the channel deactivates itself.
 "StartTime" and "StopTime" may span over several days.
 The states must be filled with a date-time string in ISO-8601 format with a timezone offset, such as: "2023-11-17T21:00:00.000+01:00".
+-   LTF channels: Function similarly to standard channels but only operate within a time frame defined by the "StartTime" and "StopTime" state objects.
+After "StopTime," the channel deactivates itself.
+"StartTime" and "StopTime" may span over several days.
+The states must be filled with a date-time string in ISO-8601 format with a timezone offset, such as: "2024-01-17T21:00:00.000+01:00".
+Additionally, the channels have a new state parameter called "RepeatDays," which is set to 0 by default.
+If "RepeatDays" is set to a positive integer value, the channel will repeat its cycle by increasing both StartTime and StopTime by the number of days specified in "RepeatDays", once StopTime is reached.
+E.g. For daily repetition, set "RepeatDays" to 1."

 ### Hints